Information for New Students

 1. ECON-603: Introduction to Economic Theory, and

-Students must either pass the SIS Economics Placement Exam or complete ECON-603: Intro to Economic Theory prior to taking SIS-731: Economic Devlopment.
+Students must either pass the SIS Economics Placement Exam or complete ECON-603: Intro to Economic Theory prior to taking SIS-731: Economic Development.
 ECON-603 is waived for ID students who pass the SIS Economics Placement Exam.
 If you do not pass the exam, you must take ECON-603, which will count towards your electives.
 All ID students are required to take SIS-731 Economic Development.

 First semester students in the International Peace and Conflict Resolution program are encouraged to take: